 Electronic invoicing was introduced by the GST Council to ease B2B invoice reporting for businesses with an aggregate turnover of 100 crores and above.
+As of today, businesses with turnover of more than 5 crores have to get e-invoicing compliant by 1 August, 2023.
 This system will standardise the format for reporting invoices, and the main objective is to provide machine readability and uniform interpretation, allowing interoperability across all GST ecosystems.

 Invoices can now be identified using a unique Invoice Reference Number (IRN) assigned after validation by the the Invoice Registration Portal (IRP).
 After validating the invoice, the IRP will generate a QR code, sign the e-invoice, and send it to the supplier.
 These features will add to the unique identification of an invoice.
 With this information, tax officers can easily track these documents, even in the absence of internet, using an offline application.
 Keeping in mind the bigger picture, this e-invoicing initiative was introduced into the Indian tax regime to curb tax fraud.

 In this article, we will take a detailed look at the features of e-invoicing and why are they crucial for defining the uniqueness of each reported e-invoice.

 Invoice Reference Number (IRN)

 Under the new e-invoicing system, the IRN can be defined as a unique number generated for invoices by the Invoice Registration Portal (IRP), and it is computed using a hash algorithm.
 This step ensures that the supplier does not submit the same document more than once within the financial year.

 A hash algorithm is a function that converts a data string with alphanumeric characters into a string of numbers so that the original message remains encrypted.